-Ring-necked Pheasant: Large, chicken-like pheasant with metallic-brown body, iridescent green head, white neck ring, and bright red eye patch and wattles.
-The tail is very long and pointed.
-It was first introduced to California from Asia as a game bird in 1857.
-Very popular bird for hunting.
+Ring-necked Pheasant: This large chicken-like pheasant has a metallic-brown body, iridescent green head, white neck ring, red eye patch and wattles, and a long pointed tail.
+Female is pale brown overall with dark markings, has shorter tail and lacks wattle.
+Diet includes seeds and insects.
+Swift direct flight with strong wing beats.
+First introduced to California from Asia as a game bird in 1857.

 Range and Habitat